 I know, I know.
 If we read books about writing it takes time away from actually doing our favorite thing—writing!
 Some folks say “just write and you will get better”.
 Well, no. If we just write with no foundation, we write crap.
 I know because I did it, and I thought my crap was fantastic.
 Thankfully my writing has improved by leaps and bounds.
 The secret?
-Reading books about writing.
+Reading books about writing and then actually putting what I learned into practice.

 If you are reading this and just panicked about your draft, don’t worry.
 Self-editing is part of the writing process, and after reading about writing, it will come more natural.